CLIP: The Collegiate Leadership Internship Program

 • CLIP strives to cultivate a cohort of talented individuals representative of the diversity and intersectionality of the Jewish community and invites applicants from all Jewish identities and backgrounds.

-• At the end of the program, interns are paid a $3,000 stipend for their work through direct deposit or check.
+• At the end of the program, semester interns receiving full participation credit are paid a $3,000 stipend for their work through direct deposit or check.
 This stipend is dependent on interns meeting all of the goals set in their signed contract.

-have questions?
+have questions about CLIP or program accessibility?
 Reach out to Mel Friedel at mel.friedel@nyu.edu.

 host a CLIP intern